Ok, so where do I start? How do I start? The Canon R6.

-Basically, what I’m saying is, you don’t need to rush out and buy a new camera if your camera is already working for you.
-But if you’re on something like an older 5DII (I still have mine), then you’ll probably really like the improved low light performance and improved dynamic range of the R6, then as you get used to the new features, you’ll wonder how you ever lived without them.
+What I’m saying is, you don’t need to rush out and buy a new camera if your camera is already working for you.
+But if you’re on something like an older 5DII (I still have mine), then you’ll probably really like the improved low-light performance and improved dynamic range of the R6, then as you get used to the new features, you’ll wonder how you ever lived without them.
 That’s kinda how it works.

 For me, what I like about the mirrorless revolution is the ability to shoot off the LCD screen with great autofocus with smaller and lighter camera bodies that can be paired up with great lenses like this little 40mm for a truly compact system.

 Another big thing we get now with mirrorless is a stronger focus on hybrid capabilities as well as more advanced user assist features like eye autofocus.

 For photographers, new cameras mostly boil down to the quality of life improvements, with small incremental improvements to image quality over the years.

 The big upgrades you get from the Canon R6 compared to the EOS R are the IBIS, full-frame 4k video, and what seems like an improvement to dynamic range.
 Are these game-changing?
 They can be, depending on how you shoot.
 Although with the R6 you are taking a hit to your resolution compared to the R.